A cultural tour through the Region of Murcia: Cartagena, Murcia & Lorca

 WHERE TO STAY IN MURCIA CITY, SPAIN

 I actually booked two places in Murcia.
 The first was inside one of the regions famed Orchards where you could actually sleep in a windmill.
 Sadly, as I was there to produce the video and didn’t have consent to film in that area, we couldn’t sleep there, but you can check it out on Airbnb here, note it is a little bit out of the city centre.
-If you want to get 10% off your first AirBnB stay, click on this link.

 The second spot where we actually stayed was the Catalonia Conde de Floridablanca, a great value 4-star hotel just a few minutes walk from the Cathedral across the bridge.